 The Good, The Bad and the Ugly (1966) Director: Sergio Leone

-Il buono, il brutto, il cattivo is perhaps the most famous “spaghetti western” of all time, starring Clint Eastwood.
+Il buono, il brutto, il cattivo is perhaps the most famous “spaghetti western” of all time.
 It is the third and final episode in the Dollars Trilogy starring Clint Eastwood, with A Fistful of Dollars (1962) and For A Few Dollars More (1965).
 Sergio Leone later asked Eastwood to work as the star of Once Upon In The West (1968), but he refused, angering Leone who criticized Eastwood’s acting.
 Most of the actors spoke Italian in the film, and were later dubbed over in English, excluding Clint Eastwood.
-It was internationally produced in Europe and the United States, with much of the filming taking place in rural Italy and Spain.
+The film was internationally produced in Europe and the United States, and much of the shooting took place in rural Italy and Spain.

-While Hollywood Westerns were very polished and clean, Spaghetti Westerns were more gritty, dirty, violent, and featured anti-heroes, like Clint Eastwood’s Blondie, who is clearly the “good” hero, but also ironically kills the most people in the film at 11, while Tuco only killed 6.
-The film challenges a number of stereotypes of the traditional western film, and delivers it masterfully.
+While Hollywood Westerns were very polished and clean at the time, Spaghetti Westerns were more gritty, dirtier, more violent, and they often featured anti-heroes, like Clint Eastwood’s Blondie, who is clearly the “good” hero, but also he ironically kills the most people in the film (11 kills), while Tuco kills only 6.
+We are left to ask, what exactly is “good” about Blondie?
+The film challenges a number of stereotypes of the traditional western film, and it delivers masterfully.

 The Good, The Bad and The Ugly is not only one of the greatest Westerns of all time, but also one of the greatest films of all time.
 The sweeping landscapes of Spain and Italy, styled as the American West, are extraordinary; the iconic soundtrack of Ennio Morricone is unforgettable; and the cinematography is as unique as it is powerful with its huge open views of the west, and the ability to slowly build interest and tension until something unpredictable happens.
+Throughout the movie the audience is intrigued and left guessing.
+The tone is lawless and greedy, amidst a backdrop of the great American Civil War, yet The Good, The Bad and The Ugly is playful and even picaresque.
 The film belongs on every list of great films.